Lifestyle Changes :: Reducing Chronic Pain, Inflammation And Depression

 - Anti-inflammatory diet - Eat whole foods, high fiber, and if possible, a plant-based diet which is anti-inflammatory and full of phytonutrients.
 Reduce or eliminate trans fats, sugars, processed and refined foods.
 Dr. Weil has sound and simple-to-follow information on his website www.drweil.com

-- Vagus nerve - Learn to actively engage your vagus nerve, the powerful nerve that promotes nervous system relaxation and lowers inflammation, by practicing meditation and breathing techniques, doing yoga, deep breathing, Qigong or taking a hot bath.
+- Vagus nerve - Learn to actively engage your vagus nerve, that's the powerful nerve that promotes nervous system relaxation and lowers inflammation.
+Do this by practicing meditation and breathing techniques, deep diaphragmatic breathing, yoga, Qigong.
+Learn more here

 - Probiotics - Take daily to help your digestion and improve the healthy bacteria in your gut which reduces inflammation.

-- Food allergies - If you suspect food allergies, find out what they are and stop eating them.
+- Food allergies - If you suspect food allergies, find out what they are and avoid these foods.